Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 Thief ants have a stinger but will not attack unless disturbed or threatened.
 They enter structures through cracks and crevices during the day, making them hard to find.

-These types of ants will move from one home to another, looking for more food if one is discovered, so it is essential to locate the colony and exterminate them.
+These ants will move from one home to another, looking for more food if one is discovered, so locating the colony and exterminating them is essential.

 Certain plants like cactus, black sage, and eucalyptus should also be removed from around homes because these plants attract the types of ants in Florida.

 Field ants are the most common type of ant in Florida.
 These ats live outside and forage for food on the ground.
-They ha e a round body with no noticeable waist and are about 1/4 inch long.
+They have a round body with no noticeable waist and are about 1/4 inch long.

 Field ants can be black or brown, but their abdomens are always lighter than their heads and thoraxes.